Ancient Northeast Asian: Neolithic populations

 Neolithic artifacts, Eastern Mongolia, 4000-3000 BCE.

 The first individual to be identified with the specific ANA gene pool came from the Russian Far East, near the Pacific coast, at the Devil's Gate Cave ("DevilsCave_N", c.
 5700 BCE).
 More Neolithic individuals with the ANA/Amur-like gene pool have been identified in eastern Mongolia (SOU001, "EastMongolia_preBA" 4686–4495 cal.
 BCE), in central Mongolia (ERM003, "CentralMongolia_preBA" 3781–3639 cal.
 BCE).

-The closely related hunter-gatherers from the Baikal region and adjacent regions of Siberia are associated with the Early Neolithic eastern Baikal Fofonovo culture ("Fofonovo_EN"), and the western Baikal Kitoi culture ("Baikal_EN", 5200–4200 BCE or Shamanka_EN), as well as in conjunction with Ancient Paleo-Siberians, the Early Bronze Age Baikal populations associated with the Glazkovo culture ("Baikal_EBA", circa 2500 BCE or Shamanka_EBA) and Cisbaikal_LNBA.
-They cluster broadly with other ANA populations, but are differentiated from them via drift associated with an earlier inland expansion route, and a minor Ancient North Eurasians (ANE) component at c.
-11% (5-20%).
-The ANE-like component is best explained via Ancient Paleo-Siberian-rich groups.
-The amount of the ANE-related ancestry vary widely over time, ranging from merely 10-15% in both the Early Neolithic population and the Early Bronze Age individuals associated with the Glazkovo culture, to up to 22.7% in the LNBA population.
-Furthermore, the Y chromosome haplogroup C2b1 is predominant in both the Early Neolithic populations and the Glazkovo individuals, while the ANE-rich LNBA individuals carry exclusively Q1a haplogroup.

-These hunter-gatherers from the Baikal region also display genetic affinities with the Yumin hunter-gatherers from Northeast China, as well as the Neolithic and Bronze Age groups in Yakutia (Yakutia_LNBA) and Krasnoyarsk (kra001) in the Altai-Sayan region.
+The closely related hunter-gatherers from the Baikal region and adjacent regions of Siberia are associated with the Early Neolithic eastern Baikal Fofonovo culture ("Fofonovo_EN"), and the western Baikal Kitoi culture ("Baikal_EN", 5200–4200 BCE or Shamanka_EN), as well as in conjunction with Ancient Paleo-Siberians (APS), the Early Bronze Age Baikal populations associated with the Glazkovo culture ("Baikal_EBA", circa 2500 BCE or Shamanka_EBA) and Cisbaikal_LNBA.
+They cluster broadly with other ANA populations, but appear slightly differentiated due to genetic drift associated with an earlier inland expansion route and the presence of varying amounts of the ancestral component associated with Ancient North Eurasians (ANE).
+The proportion of ANE-related ancestry increases significantly over time, rising from a minimum of 14.3% in the Early Neolithic population of the Baikal region to 22.7% in Late Neolithic and Bronze Age populations.
+The ANE-like component is best explained by groups rich in Ancient Paleo-Siberian (APS) ancestry or, alternatively, by Altai hunter-gatherers formed through admixture between APS and ANE.
+They also display genetic affinities with the Yumin hunter-gatherers from Northeast China, as well as the Neolithic and Bronze Age groups in Yakutia (Yakutia_LNBA) and Krasnoyarsk (kra001) in the Altai-Sayan region.
 These populations are sometimes described as "Neo-Siberians" and can be differentiated from proper ANA/Amur populations represented by the Neolithic Devils Cave specimen, but share a common recent origin via their Ancient Northern East Asian ancestor.
 Neo-Siberians are inferred to have expanded prior to the expansion of Neolithic Amur ancestry.